Sonia-corporation/stale/CONTRIBUTING.md

 - Fetch all the open issues per batch of 20, sorted by update date from the oldest first
 - Check if the issue is locked and stop the processing if this is the case
+- Check if the issue has any of the ignored label and stop the processing if this is the case (coming from the `issue-ignore-any-labels` input)
 - Check if the issue last update is older than 30 days
 - If the issue last update is older than 30 days
   - Add a label (coming from the `issue-stale-label` input)